+It is very easy to distinguish between elephants.
+Like us humans, they have feelings and show them.
 But hearing with your feet is hard to imagine.
 Or who knows their air conditioning?
 Elephants as gardeners?
 And much more . . . let yourself be surprised

-How do I differentiate between the different elephant species?
+How do the different elephant species differ?

 Elephants make up a family of proboscis.
 The biologist differentiates between 3 types of elephant, with 2 types of African elephant.